Element84/filmdrop-k8s-tf-modules/README.md

 #### Recommended VM Settings

-When testing locally it's advised to use a virtual machine with at least 4 CPUs.
+When testing locally it's advised to use a virtual machine with at least 4 CPUs and 6 GB of memory (RAM).
+Also, make sure that your MacOS is updated to the latest version (i.e. perform all software updates related to the OS).
+This can resolve some issues with deployment that arise due to the VM that runs the Kubernetes cluster running out of memory as the Terraform modules are deployed.

 In rancher-desktop you can change this setting under Preferences -> Virtual Machine.